-Malcolm Hill’s Bath: Graveyard of Ambition will receive its first performance on Saturday 19th August 2017 at the Magdalen Chapel, Holloway, Bath BA2 4PX, starting at 6.30 (and ending at about 7.15 to give the audience time to get to other events).
-FREE ADMISSION.
-Bath Chamber Opera’s performance is to mark the opera’s leading tenor Robert Jack’s moving from Bath to Cambridge at the end of August.
+Malcolm Hill’s Bath: Graveyard of Ambition received its first performance on Saturday 19th August 2017 at the Magdalen Chapel, Holloway, Bath BA2 4PX, starting at 6.30 (and ending at about 7.15 to give the audience time to get to other events).
+Bath Chamber Opera’s performance was to mark the opera’s leading tenor Robert Jack’s moving from Bath to Cambridge at the end of August.

 The comedy-opera is set in a medical waiting room in Bath, where various patients discuss their problems with the City: Seagulls, Pollution, Library-closures, Parking, etc.. v Georgian architecture, Walks along the river, the various Festivals.